 These cheerful little sunflower soaps are made with sunflower-infused oil and naturally colored with lemon peel powder.
 I scented mine with a bright blend of mostly citrus essential oils, but feel free to use other scents in their place, or leave them completely unscented.
-Because I have lots of sunflowers blooming now, I incorporated some into […]...read the full article.
+How to Add Sunflowers to Soap Because I have lots of sunflowers […]...read the full article.

 This simple natural soap tutorial was created for those seeking an uncomplicated basic recipe, making it perfect for beginning soap makers and those with multiple skin sensitivities.
 It features: lots of olive oil, for its gentle, skin-conditioning properties coconut oil (or babassu oil – if allergic), to add hardness and bubbles castor oil, to help […]...read the full article.

 Dandelion flowers, which are wonderful for treating rough, dry skin, are infused into skin-softening olive oil, then combined with bubbly coconut and nourishing sunflower oil to make this soap.
 It’s perfect for scrubbing away dirt and grime from hands, making it a wonderful gift for the gardener or farmer in your life!
 It can also be […]...read the full article.